Bernie Sanders Wants To Help Trump Fix His Failed Healthcare Bill

 — Angry Progressive (@WhiskersCrowley) March 26, 2017

 Regardless of what D.C. cooks up for healthcare coverage, the people will be critical.
 Donald Trump has proven to backpedal on his commitments, and compromise seems like the key to crafting a successful healthcare system to overhaul the current models that no one can seem to agree on.
-The ball is in Trump’s court, as Bernie Sanders has made his offer to the President in regard to repairing the failed healthcare bill.
+The ball is in Trump’s court, as Bernie Sanders has made his offer to the president in regard to repairing the failed healthcare bill.